-Andrew L. Howell is a Co-Founder of the Salt Lake City law firm York Howell & Guymon, the fastest growing law firm in Utah.
+Andrew L. Howell is a Co-Founder of the Salt Lake City law firm York Howell & Guymon, one of the fastest growing law firms in Utah.
 Mr. Howell holds an AV Preeminent Rating with Martindale-Hubbell and has built a successful practice throughout the United States with respect to estate planning, asset protection planning, probate and estate administration, charitable giving, sophisticated business structuring and transactions, and tax planning.
 Additionally, he is passionate about, and regularly assists clients with, family legacy planning, stock and asset sales and purchases, buy-sell and shareholder agreements, and business buy-out and business succession planning.
 Mr. Howell’s practice has a specific focus on ultra-high net worth families and business owners.

 Mr. Howell has given years of service on the Executive Committee of the Utah State Bar since becoming a member of that Bar in October of 2002.
 In recent years he has served as Secretary, Treasurer, Vice President, and Chairman of the Estate Planning Section of the Utah State Bar.